U65535F/esper/README.md

 esper licensed under CC0 aka public domain, so feel free to use it. <br>

 # Credits
-The code for esper is not written by me, instead It's written by okkiii.
+The code for esper is not written by me, instead It's written by some unknown person on internet.
 This is just an archive of code.